 5. Guiding light

-No, I’m not referring to a golden light emanating from the sky and leading you toward the path of forgiveness — that’s called acid and was big in the ’70s.
+No, I’m not referring to a golden light emanating from the sky and leading you toward the path of forgiveness—that’s called acid and was big in the ’70s.
 What I’m referring to is a cheap, battery operated torch.
 Trust me when I say it’s an essential piece of kit.
 As you start shooting long exposure photos, you’ll start finding yourself in situations of fading light; a torch is a great asset to help you change camera settings and find your way out of locations in the dark.

 About the Author:

 Samuel Burns is an award-winning fine art, landscape, and Sydney wedding photographer.
-Pop by his website for more tips and tricks.

 Like This Article?